 Red team tests are simulated cyber-attacks intended to assess a company’s ability to detect and respond in a real-world scenario.
 Typically performed without the knowledge of the broader security team, red team testing covers not only network and application breaches, but can involve social engineering and physical security attacks as well.

 Given the risks involved in this type of testing, it is important to select a vendor that is a good match for your company’s specific threat landscape and risk tolerance.
-To help guide your evaluation process, we’ve provided the following discussion points to cover with potential vendors to ensure you select one that will provide the insights you expect while minimizing operational disruption.
+To help guide your evaluation process, we’ve provided the following discussion points to consider when evaluating potential vendors to help ensure you select one that will provide the insights you expect while minimizing operational disruption.

 Customize scenarios to mimic relevant TTPs